 Why does this happen?

 With some of the strictest laws in the world but often the most attractive tourist deals and cheap stop-overs, unsuspecting foreigners get into trouble with the law and are forced to spend thousands of dollars in a convoluted legal system stacked against them.
+I also suspect that Dubai uses these vulnerable tourists as a means to negotiate with the UK government.
+They become pawns in an unnecessary battle between countries.

-I see this as deliberate exploitation by a fascist and male dominated regime, so to avoid YOU any problems, if you travel there, I’ve compiled a list of laws you should be aware of.
+I see this as deliberate exploitation by a fascist and male-dominated regime, so to avoid YOU any problems, if you travel there, I’ve compiled a list of laws you should be aware of.

 Beware, some of these are shocking!